kobayashi1987/CE320/README.md

 Step 9:
 ### similarity_metric.py
-// Similarity Metric: Consider using appropriate similarity metrics (e.g., cosine similarity, Euclidean distance)
-// for a numerical comparison of programming styles.
+Similarity Metric: Consider using appropriate similarity metrics (e.g., cosine similarity, Euclidean distance) for a numerical comparison of programming styles.

 Step 10:

-// Input files or folders containing Python code.
+Input files or folders containing Python code.

-// Output path for storing the analysis results.
+Output path for storing the analysis results.

 ## Phase Two:

 Data Analysis and Homogeneity:

+Pairwise Comparison:

-Pairwise Comparison: Your program will need to compare all pairs of programmers in a team to determine the similarity of their programming styles4.
+The program will need to compare all pairs of programmers in a team to determine the similarity of their programming styles.

-Homogeneity Determination: Develop a way to determine the degree of homogeneity within a team based on the pairwise comparisons3.
-For example, you can calculate the average or variance of similarity scores to assess team homogeneity34.
+Homogeneity Determination: Develop a way to determine the degree of homogeneity within a team based on the pairwise comparisons.

+For example, you can calculate the average or variance of similarity scores to assess team homogeneity.

 Output: Provide clear and concise output on the similarity scores of each pair of programmers, as well as the overall team homogeneity score.